kadashu/RGmetric/README.md

 RGmetric
 ========

   a command line tool like gmetric, written in ruby you can add group info with RGmetric, while gmetric command can not

   require gmetric

   Help:
-	RGmetric --help
+  	RGmetric.rb --help